uderik/k8s-rollout-restart/README.md

 - Use the `--no-flagger-filter` flag to restart all deployments regardless of this logic
 - Note: StatefulSets are always restarted regardless of any Flagger-related owner references

-## Automatic Rollback

-The utility includes an automatic rollback mechanism that will:
-- Revert changes on error (e.g., uncordon nodes if an operation fails)
-- Handle SIGINT/SIGTERM signals gracefully with proper cleanup
-- Provide detailed logs of rollback operations

 ## Development

 ### Running Tests